2025 Term 2 Week 9 Newsletter

 Student Resource Scheme

-Coolum State High School is encouraging all parents to register and actively use QParents.
+Coolum State High School encourages all parents to register for, and actively use QParents

-To keep up-to-date with invoices and payments, we also recommend that you register for a QParents account, if you have not already done so.
-QParents is a secure online parent portal where you may access your child’s student information and stay connected to our school.
-The QParents web and mobile app provides a more convenient way for parents to interact with the school.
+To stay up-to-date with invoices and payments, we strongly recommend setting up your QParents account if you haven’t done so already.
+QParents is a secure online portal that helps you stay connected with your child’s education and with our school.
+The web and mobile app offer a more convenient and efficient way to manage school-related tasks.

 Following registration, parents can access: